Nebual/space-couch/README.md

     * Protogen's Thor Sublight Thrusters have a 'T Inhibitor' (inverse max capacity) and a 'T Coefficient' (voltage) sliders,
     * Far Horizon's Calibrus Thrusters use a pair of 'T Cap A' and 'T Cap B' max capcity sliders, B must stay below A but are otherwise added together, along with a 'T Vlt' (voltage) slider
   * Has to manage temperature of the reactor core
+    * Barotrauma has Fission Rate (control rods -> heat production) + Turbine Output (heat consumption -> energy output) which must be balanced https://barotrauma.gamepedia.com/Nuclear_Reactor#Usage possibly with varying types of fuel rods
-    * Also temperature of individual components - indicates how overworked they are
+  * Temperature of individual components - indicates how overworked they are
   * Overall Ship temperature is reduced via deployed radiators, which can be damaged if mid-combat, must be retracted before jumping, and are more efficient with shields down
   * Life Support is a power lever - if left unpowered, vision blurs for everyone and/or ice crystals form